 Our constant focus is on making our operations safer, utilising our natural resources prudently and enhancing our sustainability quotient constantly.

 ^₹611 Crore working capital and fund-based banking facilities as on March 31, 2020 and zero long-term debt.

-We are constantly focusing on deepening our integration and driving excellence across the operational canvas.
+focusing on deepening our integration and driving excellence across the operational canvas.

-Total shareholder return since divestment in 2002 108%
+divestment in 2002